usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

     - add the new page name for the form page `to all_step_names`
     - add the top-line title for the page to `ordered_step_titles`
     - add an existing or template to the `TEMPLATES` list

+## Debugging tips

+### Front end
+If you are trying to figure out what variables are getting passed to the template you can add the following code in any template:

+    <pre> {% filter force_escape %} {% debug %} {% endfilter %} </pre>

+### Back end
+#### Use the Django shell
+SSH into a docker image so you have local database access, (your image may have a different name)

+    docker exec -it crt-portal_web_1 /bin/bash

+get into the project directory where we can run the Django shell

+    cd crt_portal
+    python manage.py shell

+This takes you into an interactive shell it adds `>>>` to the beginning of lines

+import your models or whatever you are working with

+    from cts_forms.models import *

+Start typing and try out code interactively.

+#### pdb
+The built in python debugger is good for setting traces.
+See the [pdb documentation](https://docs.python.org/3.8/library/pdb.html) for details